rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 ```

 ### :material-docker: 2.4 docker-compose.override.yml
-As the name implies, this file contains the settings that will override `docker-compose.yml`.
+As the name implies, this file contains the settings that will override the `docker-compose.yml`.

-If you have not yet configured the `br-lab` network.
-Access: [Configuring the Docker Network](../../../../Laboratórios/Lab%20Descoberta/index.md/#31-configurando-a-rede-docker)
+If you have not yet configured the `br-lab` network, access: [Configuring the Docker Network](../../../../Laboratórios/Lab%20Descoberta/index.md/#31-configurando-a-rede-docker)

 1. Create the file and access it with an editor:
 ```bash